ioBroker/ioBroker.docs/docs/en/trouble/README.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/trouble/README.md
-hash: NAHfCKNrau6ZZZiSXWF0k0KN7z/OGtn4WhfS7IzATmk=
+hash: zyX2YdM6CIiREEqfh+LxO6fCXcvENhSZ8SXnod+1Dh8=
 ---
 # Troubleshooting
 ?> ***This is a placeholder*** .<br><br> Help with ioBroker and expand this article.
-Please note [ioBroker Style Guide](https://www.iobroker.net/#de/documentation/community/styleguidedoc.md) so that the changes can be adopted more easily.
+Please note the [ioBroker Style Guide](https://www.iobroker.net/#de/documentation/community/styleguidedoc.md) so that the changes can be adopted more easily.

 @@@ Overarching procedures.
 Refer to individual help with the specific adapter, installation method and platform.
 @@@

-On this page you will find information on problems and their solutions or approaches for solutions.
+On this page you will find information about problems and their solutions or approaches for solutions.
 Please look through the topics to see whether your problem is already included here or on the sub-pages and thus the solution, if applicable.

 ## First aid checklist "My ioBroker has stopped working" - What should I check first and always post in the forum?